ImogenWren/SBC_Testing/README-test_1.md

 ### Running Test

-- Power Strip is turned on and test is run indefinatly
+- Power Strip is turned on and test is run for between ___ and ___ hours.
-- Online status is checked by an additional SBC running test-log.py script and outputting a log of power outages and ping responses to testLog.log in user folder
+- Daily check for communication from each SBC using PING over LAN.
+- Note down any SBCs that do not respond to pings, and last known time of operation.
+(Could be automated in future?)
+- Attempt SSH into any "failed" SBCs to confirm status.
+Note down any performance issues or inactivity.
+- If

 ### End of Test

-.
+- After a maximum of ___ hours, each SBC can be soft shut down, the power strip is turned off and SBCs are unplugged from power sources.

 ### Data Gathering